 If you’re into Hip-hop, electronic music, and other similar genres, then Reason might be the perfect fit for you.

-What are its strengths; Reason is excellent for electronic music production.
+What are its strengths; Excellent for electronic music production.

 Ableton Live is the go-to digital audio workstation for electronic music producers, especially for live settings since you can easily integrate it into any live set.